RoganDawes/munifying/README.md

-# munifying by Marcus Mengs
+# munifying by Marcus Mengs (@MaMe82)

-The tool `munifying` could be used to interact with Logitech receivers from USB end.
+The tool `munifying` could be used to interact with Logitech receivers from USB side (not RF).
-It was developed during vulnerability research and is provided as-is.
+This tool was developed during vulnerability research and is provided as-is.

-The main purpose is to demo extraction of AES link encryption keys and device RF addresses from the dongle via USB (CVE-2019-13054 and CVE-2019-13055) or at least support re-pairing of devices, which again leads to AES key extraction using if the RF part of pairing is sniffed (CVE-2019-13052).
+The main purpose of munifying is the demonstration of the extraction of AES link encryption keys and device RF addresses of paired devices from a Logitech receiver dongle via USB (CVE-2019-13054 and CVE-2019-13055) or, at least, to accomplish the re-pairing of devices, which indirectly leads to AES key extraction based on passive RF sniffing during pairing (CVE-2019-13052).

-The tool was tested for the following receivers:

-- Logitech Unifying: CU0007, CU0008, CU0012
-- Logitech R500 presentation remote: CU0016
-- Logitech SPOTLIGHT presentation remote: CU0016
+While direct extraction only requires physical access to the receiver, the re-pairing approach requires access to receiver and device.
+A vendor patch, on the other hand, will only be applied for USB-based AES key extraction.

-Supported functionality:
+## supported functionality:

 - set receiver into pairing mode
 - unpair a single device or all devices
 - dump AES keys for devices vulnerable to CVE-2019-13054 or CVE-2019-13055 (disabled in pre-release)